unicamp-dl/mMARCO/README.md

 ```
 python create_translated_collection.py --input_file translated_data/translated_file --output_file translated_{tgt}_collection
 ```
+Translating the entire passages collection of MS MARCO took about 80 hours using a Tesla V100.
 # How to Cite

 If you extend or use this work, please cite the [paper][paper] where it was